-Also, if the boss is not able to manage the work of the subordinates, the subordinates may unknowingly take on too much work, which may cause the subordinates to have a mental breakdown at worst, and if that happens, it will be difficult to finish the work by the deadline.
+Also, if you are not able to manage the work of your staff, they may unknowingly take on too much work, which may cause them to suffer a mental breakdown at worst, and if that happens, you will not have enough manpower to finish the work by the deadline.

-If this happens, it will have negative effects on the company’s sales and credibility.
+If this happens, the company’s sales and credibility will be affected.

-However, when I look at the news and the Internet, I often see reports of power harassment and mental pressure from the boss to subordinates, and it seems that bosses often push their subordinates to take responsibility for their work.
+But, when I watch TV or the Internet, I often see reports of power harassment and mental pressure from a boss to a staff member, and it seems that it is common to push the responsibility of work to a staff member.

-It seems that the second most common reason for Americans to change jobs is “lack of management skills of the boss.”
+It seems that the second most common reason for Americans to change jobs is “lack of management skills of my boss.”

-It seems that in Japan, too, the reason for changing jobs is often “I didn’t like the way my boss was working.
+It seems that in Japan, too, the most common reason for changing jobs is “I didn’t like the way my boss was working.”

-Thus, if the boss fails to behave appropriately, the company will not only fail to achieve results but also people will also quit.
+If a boss fails to behave appropriately, a company will not only fail to achieve results, but people will also quit.

-After all, the role of the boss is very important.
+After all, the role of a boss is very important.

-So what exactly is the “role” of the boss?
+So what exactly is the “role” of a boss?